SilkRose/Pony/stories/metal-magic/metal-magic.md

 Sweetie seemed to hesitate but stepped forward and nodded.

-Scraps, that was what almost everypony at the junkyard called him, he was a regular, pointed at a box of metal on his wagon.
+Scraps, that was what almost everypony at the junkyard called him, who was a regular, pointed at a box of metal on his wagon.
 "Can you put that one the scale?"

 Sweetie did as she was asked, struggling a bit with how heavy the box was.